Battle of the Harrow: The Fight at The Harrow

 Meanwhile, a patrol of about twenty yeomen (belonging to the Camolin Cavalry) were approaching, alerted by the reports of rebellion and seeking a number of suspected United Irishmen.
 The yeomen initially passed Fr.
 Murphy's group without incident, but the bulk of the patrol halted nearby while their commanding officer, a Lieutenant Bookey, together with a private, John Donovan, rode on ahead to the dwelling of one of the suspected United Irishmen.
 Finding their target was not at home, they set fire to the cabin and then turned back to rejoin their unit.
 The rebels attacked the yeomanry, killing Bookey and Donovan; the remainder of the patrol fled.

 The official version of events was recorded in the entry for 26 May 1798 in the Detail Book of the Camolin Cavalry;

 "On arrival in Ferns, Lieut.
 Smith and a party was ordered towards Scarawalsh, where the murders were committed, to see if this information was true, and Lieut.
 Bookey with another Party rode towards the Harrow, where he met a large party of Insurgents armed with Pikes and some Arms.
 The Lieut. rode before the Party, and ordered the rebels to surrender, and deliver up their Arms, on which they discharged a volley at the Party, accompanied with a shower of stones, some of which brought Lieut.
 Bookey from his horse, as also John Donovan, a private in the Corps.
 The party after firing a few shots, finding themselves overpowered by the Rebels, retreated to Ferns, where they remained ‘till day break, melancholy spectators of the devastation committed by the Rebels.
 The information of the Murders at Scarawalsh found to be true."

+Miles Byrne, one of the leaders of the Rising, has a somewhat different account.
+He writes in his memoirs: